sassoftware/vi-solution-extensions/README.md

 ### NPM

-SAS has published several packages published to npm that are referenced and used in this guide.
+SAS has published several packages to npm that are referenced and used in this guide.

 Use the `@sassoftware/vi-solution-extension-create` package to create a workspace that downloads and installs the required packages.
-For more information, see the [Getting Started](./docs/pages/1-getting-started.md).
+For more information, see [Getting Started](./docs/pages/1-getting-started.md).

 See our packages below: